 If you can’t answer “yes” to all three of these questions, that doesn’t mean you shouldn’t write your book!
 We simply suggest you consider self-publishing rather than investing the time and effort it takes to look first for a literary agent, and then a publisher.

-You have two choices.
-First, you can set about building a platform.
-Plan on taking up to 2-3 years to build a substantial following online, using a website, regular blogging/newsletter, and social media.
+You have two choices: First, you can set about building a platform.
+Plan on taking up to two to three years to build a substantial following online, using a website, regular blogging/newsletter, and social media.
 This is a good option if you are building a career as a coach, teacher or speaker.
 A great book that offers a step-by-step plan for building your audience is called Platform: Get Noticed in a Noisy World by Michael Hyatt.
 If you don’t want to put time and energy into building a platform, you can take the second option: self-publishing.
 When you self-publish you don’t have to convince anybody that your book will sell.
 You simply create the book and sell as few or as many copies as you are able.

-In the traditional publishing model, you hand your baby over to a publishing company and they take the responsibility for editing the book, creating a cover design, printing copies, and distributing the book to booksellers.
+In the traditional publishing model, you hand your baby over to a publishing company, and they take the responsibility for editing the book, creating a cover design, printing copies, and distributing the book to booksellers.
 But as more and more people are writing books these days, finding a traditional publisher has become harder and harder.
 Many writers have turned to self-publishing as a means to get their book in print.
-Self-publishing means there is no publisher in the mix: you do all the work yourself, and you get all the reward.
+Self-publishing means there is no publisher in the mix; you do all the work yourself, and you get all the reward.